pal03377/master-thesis/thesis.typ

 The _Assessment Module Manager_ serves as the coordinator for all assessment modules.
 Additionally, it offers an Application Programming Interface (API) to facilitate interactions between external LMSs and Athena.

-Lastly, the _Playground_ is a web application that also communicates with Athena through this API.
+Lastly, the _Playground_ is a web application created using the Next.js framework#footnote[https://nextjs.org, last visited September 6th, 2023] that also communicates with Athena through this API.
 This platform provides a sandbox environment for researchers, allowing them to test the efficacy of various assessment modules and to preview the generated feedback suggestions for a given submission.

 #figure(
   image("figures/subsystem-decomposition-athena.svg", width: 90%),